-Page 4 Mark Scheme Syllabus Paper Cambridge International AS/A Level - May/June 2015 9695 41
+Page 4 Mark Scheme Syllabus Paper Cambridge International A Level - May/June 2015 9695 61

-Band 4 10-13 Solid work
+Band 4 10 - 13 Solid work

 - K Evidence of some ability to use relevant knowledge of the text to address the question. - U Evidence of clear understanding of some ways in which writers' choices of structure, form and language shape meanings, which may be partial and restricted to the more obvious aspects of the text. - P Evidence of personal response to the text, with the beginnings of a personal view or interpretation, relevant to the question and supported from the text. - C Expression will be mostly clear and appropriate with a clear, simple structure to the answer.
 Argument will be basically coherent, and assertive in tone.
 There is likely to be some reliance on paraphrase and narrative summary.
 Articulates simple ideas with clarity but there may be some imprecision and clumsiness of expression in dealing with more complex concepts.
-There may be occasional obscurity in the presentation of ideas and responses.
+There may be occasional obscurity in the presentation of ideas and responses. - O Considers other opinions, perhaps those expressed in the question, weighs up different views of a text.